 Four San Diego Rental Market Trends to Watch in 2021

-The 2021 real estate market, much like the 2020 real estate market, is defined by the coronavirus pandemic.
-After all, everything was defined by the coronavirus pandemic in 2020, and real estate is no different.
+The 2021 real estate market, much like the 2020 real estate market, has been defined by the coronavirus pandemic.
+After all, everything has been defined by the coronavirus pandemic, and real estate is no different.
 But the trends that emerged in real estate didn’t come out of left field; they were pre-existing trends that were heightened and accelerated by the pandemic.

 A robust real estate market in 2021 is expected, thanks to low inventory, high demand, and low mortgage rates.
 And that strong market is more accessible than ever thanks to remote investing opportunities.
 Remote work changed real estate, with everything from remote property management to self-showings becoming more accessible to investors like you.